Skip to main content

 3 mentions Positive Neutral Negative

-Overall, players report that the game has notable stability issues, including buggy cutscenes, disappearing interface elements, and camera problems that hinder gameplay.
-While some aspects, like the puzzles, are enjoyable, the presence of glitches detracts from the overall experience.
+The game exhibits notable stability issues, including buggy cutscenes, disappearing interface elements, and camera problems that hinder gameplay.
+While some users found the puzzles enjoyable, the overall experience is marred by glitches that detract from the game's potential.

 • “Playing using Proton, the cutscenes didn't play, so I had to quickly skip/click for the game to work.
 One puzzle interface was buggy; otherwise, it ran okay and had nice puzzles.
 I would give further installments a go if they work.”